skenderidis/f5-cis-lab/examples/crd/VirtualServer/Basic/README.md

 ```
 kubectl apply -f noHost.yml
 ```
-CIS will create a Virtual Server on BIG-IP with VIP "10.1.10.90" and attaches a policy which forwards the traffic to pool echo-svc when the uri path segment is******  /.
+CIS will create a Virtual Server on BIG-IP with VIP "10.1.10.90" and attaches a policy which forwards all traffic to service echo-svc.

 Confirm that the VS CRD is deployed correctly.
 You should see `Ok` under the Status column for the VirtualServer that was just deployed.